 No matter how you prepare it, a kimchi rice bowl will surely please.
 The easy preparation and versatile ingredient make this dish a winner for many meal-prepping households.

 You won’t regret giving this recipe a try.
 The unique flavor of kimchi makes this dish unforgettable.

 Do I Need to Use a Specific Type of Kimchi?

 You don’t have to use a particular type of kimchi.
 In fact, the possibilities are limitless if you decide to make your kimchi at home.
-We recommend being careful about what kind of kimchi you use if you avoid certain ingredients.

 Can I Use Canned Kimchi?